Operation Berlin (Atlantic): First attempt

-The Scharnhorst-class battleships were selected for the next raid, which was designated Operation Berlin.
+The Scharnhorst-class battleships were selected for the next raid, Operation Berlin.
 Its goal was for the ships to break out into the Atlantic and operate together to attack Allied shipping.
 Their primary objective was to intercept one of the HX convoys that regularly sailed from Halifax in Canada to the United Kingdom.
 These convoys were a key element of the Allied supply line to the United Kingdom, and the Germans hoped that the battleships could overwhelm the convoy's escort and then sink large numbers of merchant ships.
 Raeder directed the battleships to end their raid by docking at Brest, which had been selected as the Kriegsmarine's main base in October 1940.
 The orders issued for the operation forbade attacks on convoys escorted by forces of equal strength, such as British battleships.
 This was because the raid would need to be abandoned if Scharnhorst or Gneisenau was significantly damaged.
 Lütjens, who had been appointed the Kriegsmarine's fleet commander in July 1940 and promoted to admiral in September that year, commanded the battle group.

 Seven supply ships were dispatched into the Atlantic ahead of Operation Berlin to support the two raiders.
 The plans for the operation also called for Admiral Hipper to sortie from Brest and attack the convoy routes between Gibraltar, Sierra Leone and the United Kingdom.
 As well as inflicting further casualties, it was hoped that the cruiser would divert British forces away from Lütjens' area of operations.

-At this time the German B-Dienst signals intelligence service was providing raiders with general information about the locations of Allied ships.
-The service was generally unable to pass on actionable intelligence though, as it was unable to decrypt intercepted radio messages.
+The German B-Dienst signals intelligence service was providing raiders with general information about the locations of Allied ships.
+The service was generally unable to pass on useful intelligence though, as it was unable to decrypt intercepted radio messages.
 Each raider embarked a B-Dienst detachment that monitored Allied radio signals and used direction finding techniques to locate convoys and warships.
 The Germans had little intelligence on the dates on which Allied convoys sailed or the routes they took.
 This made it difficult for surface raiders to position themselves in the path of convoys.

-Operation Berlin was launched on 28 December 1940.
-Scharnhorst and Gneisenau sailed from Kiel on that day, with Lütjens commanding the force from the latter ship.
+Berlin was launched on 28 December 1940.
+Scharnhorst and Gneisenau sailed from Kiel, with Lütjens commanding the force from the latter ship.
 The raid had to be abandoned before the battleships entered the Atlantic when Gneisenau was damaged by a storm off Norway on 30 December.
 Lütjens initially took the ships into Korsfjord in Norway and planned to repair Gneisenau at Trondheim, but was ordered to return to Germany.
 Both ships reached Gotenhafen on 2 January.
 Gneisenau was transferred to Kiel to be repaired.
 The battleships received additional small calibre anti-aircraft guns during this period.